-- 1. The owner/operator shall, on a monthly basis, no later than 5 days after the first of each month, determine and record the hours of operation for the emergency generator for the previous 12 month period. - 2.
-The owner/operator shall notify the Office of Air Resources, in writing, whenever the hours of operation in any 12 month period exceeds 500 hours for the emergency generator. - 3.
+- 1. The owner/operator shall, on a monthly basis, no later than 5 days after the first of each month, determine and record the hours of operation for the emergency generator for the previous 12-month period. - 2.
+The owner/operator shall notify the Office of Air Resources, in writing, whenever the hours of operation in any 12-month period exceeds 500 hours for the emergency generator. - 3.
 The owner/operator shall notify the Office of Air Resources of any anticipated noncompliance with the terms of this permit or any other applicable air pollution control rules and regulations. - 4.
-The owner/operator shall notify the Office of Air Resources, in writing, of the date of actual start-up of the emergency generator. - 5.
 The owner/operator shall notify the Office of Air Resources in writing of any planned physical or operational change to this emergency generator that would: - a.
 Change the representation of the facility in the application. - b.
 Alter the applicability of any state or federal air pollution rules or regulations. - c.
-Result in the violation of any terms or conditions of this permit. - d.
-Qualify as a modification under APC Regulation No. 9.
+Result in the violation of any terms or conditions of this permit.